Shabeha31/Brain_tumor_detection/README.md

 ---

 ## Project Overview
-This project focuses on detecting brain tumors from MRI images using deep learning.
-It combines custom Convolutional Neural Network (CNN) architectures and pre-trained transfer learning models to classify MRI scans as 'Tumor' or 'No Tumor'.
-The goal is to provide a reliable and automated method for early detection of brain tumors.
+This project explores the application of deep learning models for detecting brain tumors from MRI images.
+The study leverages Convolutional Neural Networks (CNN) and various pre-trained transfer learning models such as VGG-16, InceptionV3, and MobileNet.
+The models are trained and tested on MRI images with data augmentation techniques to improve generalization, mitigate overfitting, and enhance detection accuracy.
+Among the evaluated models, MobileNet achieved the highest accuracy, demonstrating its suitability for clinical applications..

 Key objectives:
 - Apply deep learning techniques for image classification.